What’s The Difference Between A Sketch & A Tech Pack?

 What Is a Tech Pack?

 A tech pack (short for technical package) is the instruction manual for your design.
 It’s what your manufacturer needs to understand exactly how to make your garment, down to the last detail.
+Think of your teck pack as a blueprint for anything you want to produce.

 A great tech pack includes: